 By default, Hibernate uses a simplistic built-in connection pool.
-This pool is not meant for use in production, and
+This pool is not meant for use in production, and later, when we discuss performance, we'll see how to select a more robust implementation.

 Alternatively, in a container environment, you'll need at least one of these properties: